 Uranius Antoninus is unknown from the ancient literary sources, although the historian Zosimus perhaps confuses him with two usurpers during the reign of Severus Alexander, whom he names “Uranius” and “Antoninus.”
 Based upon this coinage, it appears that it was just one usurper of this name Uranius Antoninus located in Emesa, modern-day Hobs in Syria.
 Uranius established his government at Emesa, probably in response to repeated Persian attacks rather than as a challenge to Rome.
 In any event, it appears he was finally subdued when Valerian marched to recover the East.

-When Valerian I came to power, he was forced tp pay attention to the East.
+When Valerian I came to power, he was forced to pay attention to the East.
 He arrived in Antioch around 254 AD and spent much of his remaining time in the region.
-Uranius’ rebellion was easily supressed by Valerian I for which he received the title “Restorer of the Human Race.”
+Uranius’ rebellion was easily suppressed by Valerian I for which he received the title “Restorer of the Human Race.”

-Note: Tetradrachms were issued in Emesa and Antioch.
+Note: Tetradrachms were issued in Emesa and possibly Antioch.
 The silver content between the two issues is as different as night and day.
-We can easily see by even the two photographs presented here, that the Antioch issues are of high silver content in excess of 60%.
+We can easily see by even the two photographs presented here, that the Emesa issues are of high silver content in excess of 60%.
 The Antioch style issues with the eagle facing with wings spread appear to be mostly bronze with a very low silver content of less than 30%.
 The differences between these two issues is a reflection of diverse the trends of inflation were in the Eastern provinces or because it was under seige by the Persians.

 L IVL AVR SVLP VRA ANTONINVS